 - Send a letter of congratulations from the CEO or other administrator.

-- Add certified nurses’ credentials to their name badges and business cards.
+- Add certified nurses’ credentials to name badges and business cards.

 - Offer reimbursement for test fees and expenses.

-- Provide paid time off to take the test.
+- Provide paid time off to take the test or prepare for certification.

 - Pay for a review course.